 Afternoon: Bear photography in hides

 Check-out, Departure after breakfast.

 Group size: 2 – 8 guests

-The price includes: half board in a double bed, snacks, escort by a nature guide, photo hides fee, transfer to the photo hides
+The price includes: full board in a double bed, snacks, escort by a nature guide, photo hides fee

 The price does not include: transport from the airport to the hotel, drinks.